Hummingbird Cake: a classic southern recipe made with pineapple, banana, cinnamon, and nuts, all topped with a tangy cream cheese frosting!

 Work in the soft butter until the mixture resembles damp sand.

 Then, mix in the eggs.
 It’s important that the eggs go in one at a time, to avoid a lumpy batter.
-Allow the first one to become completely incorporated, before adding in the next.
+Allow the first one to become completely incorporated before adding in the next.

 Fresh bananas in a mini chopper.

-Now it’s time to add the liquid ingredients.
 Puree the bananas until they’re really smooth.
 I like to use my mini chopper for this.

 Pureed Bananas in a mini chopper.